NDA INFORMATION

 • If you make a claim for medical malpractice against a doctor or specialist

-• If you have decided to enter into negotiation on mediation, either informally or at a tribunal, you will be asked to sign terms which require you to keep everything about your matter confidential before you begin.
-The practice used to be that this confidentiality would last only for the duration of the negotiations or mediation ((often called “without prejudice”, and making anything discussed in mediation inadmissible in a future trial).
+• If you have decided to enter into negotiation or mediation, either privately or at a court or tribunal, you will be asked to sign terms which require you to keep everything about your matter confidential before you begin.
+The practice was formerly that this confidentiality would last only for the duration of the negotiation or mediation.
 Today, this is usually substituted for a permanent confidentiality requirement which extends past the date of the negotiation or mediation and forever.

-• Similarly the practice before an investigation commences has changed, from confidentiality limited to the duration of the process, to an NDA.
+• Similarly before a workplace investigation, the terms that used to be limited to the duration of the investigation have now been substituted with a forever NDA.
 We have heard from many individuals who refuse to sign an NDA – rather than time-limited confidentiality – who have been unable as a result to participate in their own investigation – or the investigation simply doesn’t happen at all.

 • It is important to check for this detail before commencing negotiations, mediation or investigation.
-If it is not clear in what you are being asked to sign, ask or write in that the confidentiality undertaking shall end when the negotiations/ mediation/ investigation ends (what is said may still not be admissible in court, but you can speak about it outside that context).
+If it is not clear in what you are being asked to sign, ask or write in that the confidentiality undertaking shall end when the negotiations/ mediation/ investigation ends (what is said will still be inadmissible in court, this is a different term for a different reason, but you can speak about it outside that context).

 HOW WILL I RECOGNISE AN NDA

-• An NDA clause will usually be part of a much longer agreement that you make to either settle (resolve and end) a formal complaint or a legal claim, a pre-hiring contract, or an agreement you sign to begin a negotiation/ mediation/ investigation about your situation.
-Sometimes it is in a separate schedule.
+• An NDA clause will usually be part of a much longer agreement that you make to settle (resolve and end) a formal complaint or a legal claim, in your original contract of employment, a pre-hiring contract, or an agreement you sign to begin a negotiation/ mediation/ investigation about your situation.
+Sometimes it is in a “schedule” and sometimes in the main body of the agreement..

-• Note that an NDA is rarely described as such in an agreement.
+• Remember an NDA is rarely described as such in an agreement.
 Because there is growing public awareness of the harm caused by NDAs, other “softer” words like “confidentiality” and “private” are sometimes used.
 But this is the same thing – it is silencing you.

-• The language of NDAs is often very dense and complicated, but here are some examples of the most common clauses which will help you to recognize if you are being asked to sign an NDA.
+• The language of NDAs is “legalese” so often hard to follow but most NDAs are exactly the same.
+Here are some examples of the most common clauses that we hope will help you to recognize if you are being asked to sign an NDA.

-• “The parties confirm that they agree to keep the existence and terms of this Agreement and the circumstances concerning the termination of your employment confidential….”
+• “The parties confirm that they agree to keep the existence and terms of this Agreement and the circumstances concerning (X) confidential….”

 • This means that you agree not to speak about anything related to your experience, to anyone, forever.

-• We are also increasingly seeing a briefer version ie
+• We are also increasingly seeing a briefer version with the word “circumstances” omitted ie

 “The parties confirm that they agree to keep the existence and terms of this Agreement confidential….”

-• It is clear and undisputed in law that you cannot be prevented from reporting a possible crime to police.
+• • It is clear and undisputed in law that you cannot be prevented from reporting a possible crime to police.
+If you have signed an NDA you still always have the right to report to police.

 • There is a legal exception for the purposes of reporting your compensation to tax authorities.